Dev (2019 film): Marketing

 The first look poster which was released by Suriya on 25 October 2018, features Karthi with a BMW R1200GS superbike model behind.
 It was evident that the actor is playing an adventure lover in the film.
 Director Rajath in his interview stated that "We went around and checked out over 30 different models of various superbikes and finally zeroed in on this superbike’s GS1200 model.
 It’s an off-roader and we were the first ones to order the bike as soon as it got launched this year.
 It’s quite an expensive one; we’d got it specially ordered in January and it was delivered to us in April.
 Several actors have ridden superbikes on screen, and we wanted this one to look different.
 This model complements Karthi’s height and physique.
 Since Karthi will be on the bike in major portions of the film, we wanted to make sure everything about it was right."

 The teaser was released on 5 November 2018, a day before Diwali and received positive reviews from the audience.
 The official trailer for the film was unveiled by actor Suriya on 31 January 2019.
 Post-release, the makers announced a contest for the film's promotional purposes, titled "Dev Superbike Contest", from 18 to 25 February 2019, in which two winners will get the superbike used in the film, worth ₹8 lakhs.
-Naveen Kumar and Abarna from Chennai, were announced as the winners and won the superbike from actor Karthi.
+Naveen Kumar and Aparna from Chennai, were announced as the winners and won the superbike from actor Karthi.